The Origins of Polony

 Polony or Bologna?

-I did a survey of 57 old American bologna recipes to determine its relationship to Polony.
+I did a survey of 57 old American bologna recipes to determine their relationship to Polony.
 Each one called for an internal core temperature during cooking or smoking of either 68 deg C or 68 deg C, like Polony.
 The variety of meats used in the recipes is a further clue to the close relationship between it and Polony.
 It includes a choice of beef trim, beef F. C., beef plate, beef cheeks, beef trim in various ratios, pork cheeks, backfat, pork trim in various ratios, pork hearts, pork jowls, pork diaphragm, pork stomach, pork plate, pork tongue, turkey and turkey fat.
-In preparing the meat for stuffing, it calls for emulsification and chopping with grinding.
+Preparing the meat for stuffing calls for emulsification and chopping with grinding.

 Bologna represents a natural progression from the crude stuffing of casings with whatever meat and fat were available, heavy salting and spicing and cooking.
 Butchers started using regular ratios of different meats as they developed signature recipes and these recipes made it into the recipe book that I reviewed.